JBRonaldHandiwinata/easyredis/README.md

 # easyredis
-Store data in redis as convenient as memcached which can take any kind data types
+Store data in redis as convenient as memcached which can take any kind of data types

 ### Store data
 ```bash